tessgi/TessGiWebsite/content/pages/data-analysis/data-products.md

 *Schematic of a TESS CCD*

-### Target pixel files (TPFs)
+### Target Pixel Files (TPFs)
-The target pixel files are the rawest form of target-specific data that will be available at MAST.
+The Target Pixel Files are the rawest form of target-specific data that will be available at MAST.
 For each 2 minute or 20 second cadence target in an observing sector, TESS only acquires the pixels contained within a predefined mask.
 These pixels are used to create the data found in the light curve files.
 Each target pixel file packages these pixels as a time series of images in a binary FITS table.
 The intent of these files is to provide the data necessary to perform photometry on the raw or calibrated data when needed (or desired) to understand (or improve) the automated results of the TESS pipeline.
 In the binary table, the pixel values are encoded as images.
 Each element in the binary table contains the pixels from a single cadence.

-A sample image from a TESS mission target pixel file is shown below:
+A sample image from a TESS mission Target Pixel File is shown below:

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/data/tess_tpf.png">
 <br/>
-*An example of a target pixel file.
+*An example of a Target Pixel File.
 The pixel column and row number are indicated along with the flux in electrons per second.*

 If a target is observed in more than one sector, multiple TPFs will be created for that target but they may be made available in separate deliveries to the MAST.
 The images in the TPF will have dimensions equal to the bounding box of the pixels that were collected for that target.
 Depending on the location of the target on a CCD, a TPF may therefore contain pixels that do not contain stored data.
 TPFs will have several HDUs: a primary header, a binary table of images header and data, the aperture mask image header and data, and the cosmic ray correction binary table header and data.
 The aperture mask image provided with each TPF file indicates the pixels that were collected for the target and which of those pixels were used for photometry.